 "If you hate a person, then you're defeated by them."
 Confucius

-I am sorry to you, truly you are my friends.
+I am sorry to you, really you are my friends.
 I have done some sick and heinous things to you through the night.
-Yet here it has been revealed why I did it and that is for your own growth.
-Now if you can let me go, you can grow in amazing ways, you will be free and so shall I, so what do you say?
+Yet here it has been revealed why I did it, and that is for your own growth.
+Now if you can let me go, you can grow in extraordinary ways, you will be free and so shall I, so what do you say?
 Shall we start a new day?
-By forgiving me you defeat me, and I am telling you this is why I am here.
-The truth tastes bitter but accepting it can make life so much sweeter.
+By forgiving me, you defeat me, and I am telling you this is why I am here.
+The truth tastes bitter, but accepting it can make life so much sweeter.
 When you can forgive you can let go and so begin to truly live life in the present moment.

 July 6, 2020

 Before the Beginning